 Beth Lipman & Erica Rosenfeld

 Artists Erica Rosenfeld and Beth Lipman have over 40 years of combined experience as makers.
 Their work has many similarities, including installations built from many components, the combination of artificial and the natural, and the ephemeral and fantastic states.
 Both artists seek to find new applications for traditional glass techniques.
 In this candid discussion, Rosenfeld and Lipman pose questions to each other about their respective creative practices and how their art responds to their individual lives and the world.
-They will also discuss how they have been impacted by the challenges of the pandemic, social justice, and other current events.
+They also discussed how they have been impacted by the challenges of the pandemic, social justice, and other current events.

 This event is part of “Wheaton Conversations,” a new virtual series highlighting select artists with ties to WheatonArts!
 To see the full schedule of conversations, Click Here.